okTurtles/shelterprotocol.net-old/src/content/docs/en/multi-device.md

 To address this issue, UKPD protocols either ask the user to save a secret "seed phrase" somewhere, or use the user's password to encrypt device secret keys and store them on the server for later retrieval.
 Both of these approaches can be problematic:

 - Users will never memorize seed phrases, especially today when dozens of apps use this approach, each asking the user to either memorize 12 random works or write them down somewhere.
-This is unreasonable and insecure.
-They could have simply made the seed phrase the password.
-In fact, this is the standard recommendation, that users save the seed phrase in a password manager.
+Users are unlikely to memorize a single seed phrase, let alone multiple.
+The standard recommendation is to save the seed phrase to a password manager.
+Well, if we're going to do that, we might as well use the [password-based approach](#using-salts-to-derive-private-keys-securely) anyway with a strong random password.
 - With the approach of encrypting private keys and saving them to the server, there is no longer a need for having unique keys per device in the first place.
 If the encryption is done naively using just the user's password directly, it can make it easier for attackers to decrypt their private key using brute force methods.

 Shelter Protocol supports both UKPD, as well as a more user-friendly method using password salts.